Meadow Ridge School

-Foothills School Division (FSD) received Alberta Education approval December 2015, for a new K-9 school, west 32nd Street, Okotoks Community Campus.
+Foothills School Division (FSD) received Alberta Education approval December 2015, for a new K-9 school, at 21 Chinook Arch Way (west 32nd Street), Okotoks Community Campus.
 The school will have a student population of 700 students on opening with 900 students at full build out.
 The land was purchased from the Wedderburn family and land title was transferred to the Town of Okotoks on September 2, 2016.
 The Town of Okotoks completed site servicing in 2017 with the build of the campus road and servicing to the property line for a 5.4 acre school site adjacent to a 5.3 acre recreation field to the west.
 FSD, in partnership with Alberta Infrastructure and prime consultant Group2, completed site and building design fall 2017.

-Location: Okotoks Community Campus – 32nd Street North (permanent address will be finalized Spring 2018).
+Location: 21 Chinook Arch Way, Okotoks Community Campus – 32nd Street North

 Budget: Approximately $20 million